Jonas Brothers: 2007–2008: Jonas Brothers

 After being without a label for a short time, the Jonas Brothers signed with Hollywood Records in February 2007.
 Around the same time, the brothers began appearing in commercials for Baby Bottle Pops, singing the jingle.
-On March 24, two additional songs on two different albums were released: "Kids of the Future", from the Meet the Robinsons soundtrack (based on Kim Wilde's "Kids in America"), and "I Wanna Be Like You", from Disneymania 5.
+On March 24, two additional songs on two different albums were released: "Kids of the Future", from the Meet the Robinsons soundtrack (spoof of Kim Wilde's "Kids in America"), and "I Wanna Be Like You", from Disneymania 5.
 The Jonas Brothers made their first appearance at the White House on Monday, April 9, 2007, during the annual White House Easter Egg Roll, where they sang the National Anthem.
 They returned on Wednesday June 27, 2007, during a Celebrating Women in Sports Tee Ball game on the South Lawn.
 They sang the National Anthem again, and, after the game, the Jonas Brothers entertained at the picnic-reception with a selection of their hits.
 Their self-titled second album was released on August 7, 2007.
 It reached number five on the Billboard Hot 200 chart in its first week.
 Two singles with music videos were also released around this time – "Hold On" two weeks before, and "S.O.S.", four days before the release of the album.
 In August 2007, the Jonas Brothers made several appearances on television.
 On August 17, they guest-starred in an episode of the Disney Channel show Hannah Montana titled "Me and Mr. Jonas and Mr. Jonas and Mr. Jonas".